gariasf/gariasf/README.md

 ### Currently
 - Working as a Frontend Engineer
-- Learning Rust
+- Learning Rust, shaders and how video game engines work.
-- Transitioning to Game Development
 - [Reading](https://app.thestorygraph.com/profile/tenraytracedcats)

 ### Recently hacking with